victinifan360/Otakuru-Public-Licenses/README.md

 ## Level 4

-They can use your work, share it, modify it, on the condition that they attribute it to you, only use it for their personal, non-commercial purposes, and not to making derivatives of it (Kind of like CC BY-NC- ND).
+They can use your work, and share it,  on the condition that they attribute it to you, only use it for their personal, non-commercial purposes, and not to making derivatives of it (Kind of like CC BY-NC- ND).

 ### Thanks to Freepik for much part of the license.